Holland Lop Supplies

 Tips

-Bedding - Washable Puppy Pad (never disposable ones as those are toxic if chewed.
+Bedding - Washable Puppy Pad (NEVER EVER disposable ones as those are toxic if chewed.
 Washable pads are also easy to clean and no mess like hay or shavings)

-Gravity Water Bowl - We do not use bottles as its harder to drink from, they leak, and it doesn't hold as much.
+Gravity Water Bowl - We do not use water bottles as its harder to drink from, they leak, and it doesn't hold as much.
+Bunnies also have to be trained to use them so don't switch to a bottle until you have trained your bunny to use it.

 Litter box - All our bunnies are started on litter training.
-We offer a wood hay rack, litter box and food dish holder combo.
-If not using ours, a cat litter box with horse pellets from tractor supply will do.
-Never us cat litter, only bunny safe items, in a litter box.
+You can find bunny litter boxes or just a basic litter box will work.
+For "litter" we like the horse pellets from tractor supply.
+NEVER use cat litter, only bunny safe items, in a litter box.

-Hay - Your bunnies main diet is hay.
+Hay - Your bunnies main diet is hay and they should always have access to good quality hay.
+This makes up most their diet and they need to be able to eat it anytime they want so keep it full.
 Use a metal hay rack as they can't chew that up like a cloth one.
 You can feed timothy hay, orchard hay, alfafa (not after 6 months of age) or oat.
-We get ours from Tractor Supply but you can also order from Small pet Select off amazon, Chewy, local farmers and many other options.
+We get ours from Tractor Supply (cheapest if you get it out of the horse aisle) but you can also order from Small pet Select off amazon, Chewy, local farmers and many other options.
 Make sure if buying in bulk you put your hay in a tote or something to check for any mold or issues before serving.

 Food Dish - We prefer ceramic as they can't throw it around.

 Toys - Bunnies need lots of toys!
 You can make your own or find them at many stores or even online.
 Etsy also has a great selection.
-Make sure what you choose is safe for bunnies.
+Make sure what you choose is safe for bunnies without any toxic ingredients.

 Food - We send you home with a bag of food.
-Make sure to only feed that the first three days and then follow our sheet on how to mix your new food with ours.
-If you choose to use the same brand we do, then that is not needed.
+Make sure to only feed that the first three days and then slowly transition to your food of choice.
 Make sure what brand you pick as no colors, additives etc it should just be boring pellets.
+Pick a brand you are ok using for many years to come as you should never switch food types without mixing them.

 Supplies You Need...